ccammack/ccammack.com/content/posts/schedule-zfs-snapshots-using-zfs-auto-snapshot/index.md

 During installation, the zfstools installer prints a set of **cron** commands to create a basic snapshot rotation.
-It says that the lines can be added to **/etc/crontab**, which is the system crontab, but the [FreeBSD handbook](https://www.freebsd.org/doc/handbook/configtuning-cron.html) says that the system crontab should not be modified.
+It says that the lines can be added to **/etc/crontab**, which is the system crontab, but the [FreeBSD handbook](https://www.freebsd.org/doc/handbook/configtuning-cron.html) warns that the system crontab should not be modified.
 Instead, the handbook recommends the creation of a separate user crontab to run cron jobs as **root**.

 > Note that the cron text given by the zfstools installer is formatted for the *system crontab*, in which the 6th column specifies the user **who** should run the cron job.